Student Health Services Vaccine Info

 Where does the data on your case count dashboard come from?

-This case management system receives information from four sources: self-reports, Student Health Services, and local public health agencies, and surveillance testing.
+This case management system receives information from four sources: self-reports, Student Health Services, local public health agencies, and surveillance testing.
 Students, faculty, staff, and contractors are asked to inform us when they have COVID-like symptoms, have tested positive for COVID-19, or have been identified as a close contact of someone who has tested positive.

 How is contact tracing handled?
 How is the University notifying people of possible exposure?